Twitter (X) List Scraper - Full Tweets, Views & Authors avatar

 ⚡ Twitter (X) List Scraper — Tweets from Any X List

-Pull every tweet from any X (Twitter) List timeline — at a fraction of the price of the big providers.
+Pull every tweet from any X (Twitter) List timeline.
 Point it at a list id or URL and get back the full tweet text plus every engagement metric — likes, retweets, replies, quotes, bookmarks and views — with author, media, hashtags and mentions.
-Export to JSON, CSV or Excel, call it from the API, or have results delivered straight to Notion.
-Just $0.30 per 1,000 tweets — pay only for tweets actually returned.
+Export to JSON, CSV or Excel, call it from the API, or have results delivered straight to Notion. $0.40 per 1,000 tweets plus a $0.001 run-start fee — pay only for tweets actually returned.

 Why this scraper wins